Girlhood (film): Plot

 Marieme (Karidja Touré) is a 16-year-old African-French teenager living in a poor Paris suburb.
 Marieme struggles academically, which forces her into a vocational track where she will learn a trade.
-Due to her mother's long working hours, Marieme's abusive brother Djibril is effectively in charge of the household.
+Due to her mother's long working hours, Marieme's abusive older brother Djibril is effectively in charge of the household, while Marieme also cares for their two younger sisters, Bebe and Mini.

 On her way out of school, the day she found out about vocational school, she is approached by a gang of girls.
 Lady (Assa Sylla) who is the leader of the group, and her followers, Fily (Marietou Toure), and Adiatou (Lindsay Karamoh), ask Marieme if she wants to join them for a day in the city centre.
 They wear leather jackets, gold jewelry, and have pin straight hair.
 Marieme initially declines but, after seeing the girls approached by a group of boys, including her brother's friend, Ismaël (Idrissa Diabate) whom she has a crush on, Marieme joins them.

-The girls fight, intimidate and steal from others but love and support each other.
-Marieme and the girls grow close and she eventually begins to act and dress just like them.
-After committing theft, the girls pay for a hotel room, steal dresses, drink alcohol, do drugs, lip sync to "Diamonds" by Rihanna, and dance all night long.
+The girls fight, intimidate and steal from others, but love and support each other.
+Marieme and the girls grow close and she begins to act and dress just like them.
+After stealing money, the girls pay for a hotel room, steal dresses, drink alcohol, do drugs, lip sync to "Diamonds" by Rihanna, and dance all night long.
 At the hotel, Lady encourages Marieme to ignore Djibril's phone calls and gives her a gold necklace with the name Vic for Victory.